Dr Deborah Husbands

 About me

-I am a Chartered Psychologist and Reader in Psychology (Race and Sociocultural Psychology).
-I am also a Fellow of the Higher Education Academy and an Associate Fellow of the British Psychological Society (BPS).
-In addition, I am the Outreach Coordinator for the School of Social Sciences and created Psych4Schools, an initiative that encourages secondary school students to engage with Psychology as an applied subject through mini-lectures and workshops.
+I am a Chartered Psychologist and Reader in Race and Sociocultural Psychology.
+I am a Fellow of the Higher Education Academy and an Associate Fellow of the British Psychological Society (BPS).
+Additionally, I serve as the Outreach Coordinator for the School of Social Sciences.

-I completed a BSc (Hons) Psychology degree at the University of Westminster in 2009, graduating with a First-Class Honours.
+I earned a BSc (Hons) Psychology degree at the University of Westminster in 2009, graduating with First-Class Honours.
 In 2012, I was awarded the Elizabeth de Lowernthal Prize for Excellence for the best portfolio submission on the PGCHE course.
-I completed a PhD in October 2019 in the area of Black and Minority Ethnic psychology student experiences in higher education with a focus on Black women and their constructions of identity and sense of belonging.
+I completed a PhD in October 2019 in the area of Black and Minority Ethnic psychology student experiences in higher education, focusing on Black women and their constructions of identity and sense of belonging.

 Teaching

 I teach and supervise projects at Undergraduate and Master's levels.
-In addition, I am Course Leader for BA in Global Challenges and Module Leader for a Level 6 module (Music and the Mind).
-Other modules I teach include Social Psychology, Developmental Psychology, Understanding Psychological Diversity, Self and Society, and Health Psychology.
+In addition, I am the Course Leader for the BA in Global Challenges degree programme (starting September 2025) and Module Leader for a Level 6 module (Music and the Mind).
+Other modules I teach on include Social Psychology, Data Analysis, Developmental Psychology, Understanding Psychological Diversity, Self and Society, Global Approaches to Health and Wellbeing, and Health Psychology.

 Research

-My research focus is on the experiences of minoritised people.
-I use qualitative research methods (qualitative content analysis, thematic analysis, IPA) and critical race theories to understand constructions of identity in higher education, ethnicity, race and the meaning we attach to experiences.
-Using a pluralistic framework, I gain richer insight into retention, progression and awarding for under-represented students.
+My research focuses on the experiences of marginalised people.
+I use qualitative research methods such as qualitative content analysis, thematic analysis, and IPA, along with critical race theories, to understand the construction of identity in higher education, ethnicity, race, and the meaning we attach to experiences.
+Using a pluralistic framework, I gain richer insight into retention, satisfaction, progression and awarding for underrepresented students.

-I am a Co-Principal Investigator on a Centre for Education and Teaching Innovation (CETI) funded research project exploring the effect and experience of the impostor phenomenon on academic performance, academic satisfaction and sense of belonging in under-represented student groups.
+I am the Co-Principal Investigator on a Social Research in Higher Education (SRHE) Scoping Award into impostorism in racially minoritised students.
+I am also the Co-Principal Investigator on a Centre for Education and Teaching Innovation (CETI) funded research project that explores the effect and experience of the impostor phenomenon on academic performance, academic satisfaction and sense of belonging in underrepresented student groups, and I have published in this area.

-I work collaboratively with students and several universities on diverse projects to advance equity in higher education.
+I work collaboratively with students and universities on diverse projects to advance equity in higher education.

 Publications